wes-brooks/parallel/parallel-talk/slides.md

 One way to make use of your spare computing power:

-- Get packages foreach and doMC
+- Get R packages 'foreach' and 'doMC'
-- Minimal effort for making for loops parallel
+- Minimal effort to parallelize for loops
 - Code at github.com/wesesque/parallel/code/foreach.r